 BOOK DONA SIMONE APARTMENTS OR SEARCH OTHER OPTIONS

 We debated whether to stay in Albufeira or Vilamoura and finally decided on Albufeira as our 5-year-old loved the look of the kids’ pool at the Eden Resort.
 Personally, I think this was the right choice.
-Albufeira has a bit more going on for families, it also has better food options at cheaper prices!
+Albufeira has a bit more going on for families; it also has better food options at lower prices!

 BOOK THE EDEN RESORT ALBUFEIRA – OR READ OUR FULL REVIEW HERE.